 Although a taxpayer might not be subject to recapture upon a disposition of a de minimis portion of the taxpayer's interest in the building, no credit is allowed to the taxpayer for the percentage of the interest disposed of by the taxpayer.
-The credit allowed to the taxpayer for the taxpayer for the taxpayer is determined by reference to the taxpayer's remaining interest in the building at the close of the tax year.
+The credit allowed to the taxpayer for the tax year is determined by reference to the taxpayer's remaining interest in the building at the close of the tax year.